bjorns/mock-idp/README.md

 ### Users

-Users is a fairly self explanatory hardcoded list of user credentials recognized by the IDP:
+Users is a fairly self explanatory list of user credentials recognized by the IDP:

     users: